 - Lay down pieces of newspaper down on the surface of the bowl and smooth with a paintbrush covered in Mod Podge.

 - Continue overlapping newspaper pieces and applying with Mod Podge until the entire bowl is covered.
 Apply a second layer.

 - Let the entire bowl dry on your work surface.

 - Once dry, remove the layer of plastic wrap from the bowl mold, releasing the paper mache bowl.
 Remove the plastic wrap from the paper mache.

 - Use the bowl mold as a template to trim the edges of your newspaper bowl.

 - Paint the inside and outside of the bowl with acrylic paint if desired.

 - Paint a layer of Mod Podge on both the inside and outside of the bowl; let dry and apply a second coat.
 Let dry completely before using.

-If you enjoyed these Mod Podge paper mache bowls, let me know in the comments!
+If you enjoyed these Mod Podge bowls, let me know in the comments!
 I’d also love for you to check out the following projects and posts: